-We assume that the thermal structure of the crust can be approximated by the steady-state solution of the 1-D thermal conductivity equation (B5) with boundary conditions (B4) and (B6).
-If the surface heat flow q_0 , the distribution of internal heat production H(z), and thermal conductivity k(z) are known, equation (B5) can be solved for the geotherm T(z).
+We assume that the thermal structure of the crust can be approximated by the steadystate solution of the 1-D thermal conductivity equation (B5) with boundary conditions (B4) and (B6).
+If the surface heat flow $q_0$ , the distribution of crustal heat production H(z), and thermal conductivity k(z) are known, equation (B5) can be solved for the geotherm T(z).
 These parameters, however, are known only approximatively, so the estimated temperature is uncertain.
-To estimate this uncertainty, we consider surface heat flow to lie in the interval $[q_0 - dq_0, q_0 + dq_0]$ and also consider a range of values for the average heat production and thermal conductivity in the crust: $[k{min}, k{max}]$ and $[H{min}, H{max}]$.
-Following the properties of the steady-state solutions described in Appendix A2 (Figure A3), we use $q_0 + dq_0, k{min}$, and H{min} to compute the higher geotherm, and $q_0 - dq_0, k{max}$, and H{max} to compute the lower geotherm.
+To estimate this uncertainty, we consider surface heat flow to lie in the interval $[q_0 - dq_0, q_0 + dq_0]$ and also consider a range of values for the average heat production and thermal conductivity in the crust: $[k{min}, k{max}]$ and $[H{min}, H{max}]$ .
+Following the properties of the steady-state solutions described in Appendix A2 (Figure A3), we use $q_0 + dq_0$ , $k{min}$ , and $H{min}$ to compute the higher (warmer) geotherm, and $q_0 - dq_0$ , $k{max}$ , and $H{max}$ to compute the lower (cooler) geotherm.
 The ranges of allowed values for crustal conductivity and radioactive heat production are taken from Rudnick et al. (1998) and are shown in Table 2.

-Figure 4 presents an example of geothermal bounds calculated at two points, one is a stable craton (Siberian craton, 64N 114E) and the other is a tectonically active region (SE Utah, 38N 110W).
-We take heat-flow measurements by applying a Gaussian spatial smoothing function ($\sigma = 200$ km) to the heat-flow database of Pollack et al. (1993).
-Uncertainties in the heat-flow measurements are based on differences in average heat flow reported for similar tectonic provinces around the world.
+Figure 4 presents an example of geothermal bounds calculated at two locations, one is a stable craton (Siberian craton, 64N, 114E) and the other is a tectonically active region (SE Utah, 38N, 110W).
+We take heat-flow measurements by applying a Gaussian spatial smoothing function ( $\sigma = 200 \text{ km}$ ) to the heat-flow database of Pollack et al. (1993).
+As uncertainties in the heat-flow measurements we use differences in average heat flow reported for similar tectonic provinces around the world.
 Rudnick et al. (1998) report that $dq_0 \sim 10 \text{ mW/m}^2$ for cratonic regions and $dq_0 \sim 17 \text{ mW/m}^2$ for non-cratonic regions.
 Regional uncertainties will be smaller than these values, and we use uncertainties of $dq_0 \sim 5 \text{ mW/m}^2$ and $dq_0 \sim 10 \text{ mW/m}^2$ for cratonic and non-cratonic regions, respectively.
 The heat flow measurements used in this paper are summarized in Table 3.

-Figure 4 shows that the uncertainty in the temperature estimated from surface heatflow increases with depth, which is the reason we use heat-flow data only to constrain the temperature at the top of the mantle; i.e., just below the Moho boundary.
+Figure 4 shows that the uncertainty in the temperature estimated from surface heat-flow increases with depth, which is the reason we use heat-flow data only to constrain the temperature at the top of the mantle; i.e., just below the Moho boundary.
 The location of this boundary is also known with some uncertainty.
 We use the global model CRUST2.0 (G. Laske, personal communication), which is a refinement of CRUST5.1 (Mooney et al. 1998), as the a-priori model of crustal thickness.
-We allow a perturbation of the Moho depth of ± 5 km.
+We allow a perturbation of the Moho depth of $\pm 5$ km.
 Extreme geotherms combined with the range of allowed Moho depths define an area of allowed temperatures at the top of the mantle as shown in Figure 4.

-The uncertainty in the estimated temperature is significantly smaller beneath cratons than tectonically deformed regions because (1) there are smaller uncertainties in the thermal parameters in cratonic than in non-cratonic regions and (2) the lower temperatures in cratonic regions are less sensitive to uncertainties in the anelastic behavior of mantle materials (Figure 3).
-The heat-flow constraint, therefore, will be most useful in stable continental areas.
+The uncertainty in the estimated temperature is smaller beneath cratons than beneath tectonically active regions because (1) there are smaller uncertainties in the thermal parameters in cratonic than in non-cratonic regions and (2) the lower temperatures in cratonic regions are less sensitive to uncertainties in the anelastic behavior of mantle materials (Figure 3).
+The heat-flow constraint will tend to be most useful in stable continental areas.
+There is a caveat to this, however.
+An upper bound on temperatures in tectonically active regions could be applied at the melting temperature of the lower crust and uppermost mantle.
+This would reduce the uncertainties in the inferred temperatures considerably.
+With the application of the upper bound on temperatures, heat flow measurements would become a more powerful constraint in tectonically active regions.